Color Fault-Tolerant Distance Preservers: \~{O}ptimal Size in Conditionally \~{O}ptimal Time: Other Types of CFT Preservers

-\begin{proof}[Proof (of \Cref{thm:single-pair-upper-bound})] As noted in~\cite{AfekBKCM02}, by applying small perturbations to the edge weights, we may assume that all shortest paths in $G$ are unique.
-Consider a color $c$ appearing on $\pi_G(s,t)$.
+\begin{proof}[Proof (of upper bound in~\Cref{thm:single-pair-informal})] As noted in~\cite{AfekBKCM02}, by applying small perturbations to the edge weights, we may assume that all shortest paths in $G$ are unique.
+Consider a color $c$ appearing on $\pi(s,t)$.
 By the weighted restoration lemma (\Cref{thm:wtd-restoration}),